simgrid/simgrid/docs/source/platform_reference.rst

    - At time t = 4, the bandwidth is of 40 MBps.
    - At time t = 8, it raises to 60MBps.
    - At time t = 24, it drops at 40 MBps again.

+   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not repeated.

    .. warning:: Don't get fooled: Bandwidth and Latency profiles of a :ref:`pf_tag_link` contain absolute values, while
       Availability profiles of a :ref:`pf_tag_host` contain ratios.